rallyhealth/sbt-git-versioning/README.md

 ## Information

 SemverPlugin is built on top of [Typesafe's migration-manager tool](https://github.com/typesafehub/migration-manager).
-First it finds the previous version by looking at git history to find a previous tag (like GitVersioningPlugin).
+First it finds the previous version by looking at the git history to find a previous tag (like GitVersioningPlugin).
 Then it uses that artifact as the baseline and compares against your changes.

 ## Notes